raul-izquierdo/english/sources/vocabulary/Doing Things/At Work.$.md

 turno (de trabajo) = shift `I work the night shift` - `I work the morning shift` trabajar a turnos = to work shifts `I work shifts at the hospital`

+dar por terminado el dia
+    = call it a day `I'm tired of working on this project.
+Let's call it a day and start fresh tomorrow`

 ## Responsibilities